imjoy-team/ImJoy/docs/development.md

 #### Exchanging data through function calls
 For small amount of data (e.g.: array, object etc.) generated during runtime, you can send them to another plugin by passing the data object as arguments during a API function call, or by returning the data object from the api function.

-For example, you can directly send data (<10MB) containong small numpy arrays, strings, bytes from a `native-python` plugin running in a remote plugin engine to a `window` plugin running in the browser.
+For example, you can directly send data (<10MB) containing small numpy arrays, strings, bytes from a `native-python` plugin running in a remote plugin engine to a `window` plugin running in the browser.

 For quick display of an small image, you can save it as png format and encode it as base64 strings which can then be directly displayed with a standard HTML `<img>` tag.